-One job applicant I interviewed went into great detail telling me about how much she disliked the last company she worked for.
-That company happened to be my company's biggest client.
-There wasn't any way I was going to hire someone with that big a chip on her shoulder.
+One job applicant went into great detail for an interviewer describing how much she disliked the last company she worked for.
+That company was the interviewer's biggest client so there wasn't any way the candidate would be hired wearing that big a chip on her shoulder.

-Besides, what you say when you respond, how you answer interview questions, the details you provide, the information you don't disclose, and even the non-verbal cues you give the interviewer are all important when you answer interview questions.
-Here are tips for the best way to answer interview questions.
+What you say when you respond, how you answer interview questions, the details you provide, the information you don't disclose, and even the non-verbal cues you give the interviewer are all important when you answer interview questions.

 Tips for Answering Interview Questions

-- Practice Makes Perfect.
-The more practice you have at interviewing, the more comfortable you'll be during a job interview.
-Practice (ask a friend of family member to help) answering common interview questions to get an idea of how to respond.
+- Practice makes perfect: The more practice you have at interviewing, the more comfortable you'll be during a job interview.
+Practice (ask a friend or family member to help) answering common interview questions to get an idea of how to respond.

-- Know the Facts.
-It sounds like a no-brainer, but I've interviewed candidates who couldn't remember when they worked where.
+- Know the facts: It sounds like a no-brainer, but some candidates can't remember when they worked where.
 Be sure you know your work history, and bring an extra copy of your resume to refer to if you're nervous and need a reminder.

-- Share Your Accomplishments.
-Don't be shy about what you have accomplished in your career.
-Share examples of your accomplishments that are related to the job you are interviewing for to reinforce the fact that you're capable and qualified.
+- Share your accomplishments: Don't be shy about what you have accomplished in your career.
+Share examples of your accomplishments that are related to the job you are interviewing for to reinforce that you're capable and qualified.

-- Be Direct.
-When you're asked about why you left (or are leaving your job) try to keep it positive.
-Be direct and focus your interview answer focused on the future, especially if your leaving wasn't under the best of circumstances.
+- Be direct: When you're asked about why you left (or are leaving your job) try to keep it positive.
+Be direct and focus your answer on the future, especially if your leaving wasn't under the best of circumstances.

-- Keep it Professional.
-Your responses should be focused on your professional skills and abilities.
+- Keep it professional: Your responses should be focused on your professional skills and abilities.
 There is no need to tell the interviewer all about your personal life, your interests, your family, or your hobbies.
-Most importantly, don't bring up any work-related issues you might have like having to arrange child care or transportation if you get the job.
+Most important, don't bring up any work-related issues like having to arrange childcare or transportation if you get the job.

-- Have Questions Ready to Ask.
-The last question you'll probably be is asked during a job interview is whether you have questions.
+- Have questions ready to ask: The last question you'll probably be asked during a job interview is whether you have questions.
 Be prepared and have a list of questions ready to ask the interviewer.